krishnaragmr/Candidate-Assessment-Project/readme.md

 OR

- go to /login and login with default credentials admin@admin.com password
+-  go to /login and login with default credentials
+- user_name:admin@admin.com
+- password:password